wanderview/wanderview.github.com/source/_posts/2018-04-06-clients-api-in-firefox-59.markdown

 ### FetchEvent.resultingClientId

+An added factor to consider in this effort was a new feature added to the spec.
+The `FetchEvent.resultingClientId` is intended to represent the client that will come into existence if a document navigation or worker script load succeeds.
+It represents a client before it exists.

+While the work performed for Firefox 59 does not implement resultingClientId yet, it was important to plan for it.
+We really did not want to have to rewrite the Clients API for a third time.

+To that end the design needed to:

+* Create the instantiate the potential Client before the network request.
+* Determine the correct origin for the potential Client and properly handle if the network request redirected to a different origin.

+These two items were particularly difficult to support for worker clients.

+First, the internal network primitive in Firefox is called an nsIChannel and can only be used on the main thread.
+This means that any client information attached to the nsIChannel would need to be used on a thread different from the worker thread that owns the client.

+Also, the existing worker code largely delayed determining its final origin until after the nsIChannel completed loading.
+This was a convenience because our origin primitive, the nsIPrincipal, is also only permitted to be used on the main thread.

+Finally, the resultingClientId feature also interacted with the initial about:blank windows mentioned earlier.
+When an initial about:blank is present then the resultingClientId already exists and is simply be populated by the network load.

-### nsIChannel
+### Performance

+The last issue to consider in the design was overall browser performance.
+As with most features its possible to optimize some operations at the expense of other operations.

+What needs to be fast?
+Is `clients.matchAll()` the most important feature to optimize?

+In this case I decided it was best to optimize for fast client creation and destruction.
+The browser creates a lot of globals over the course of its lifetime.
+These have a direct impact on user visibile performance like page load time.
+Its better to keep creation quick and make querying take longer.

 ## Goals

+Based on the problem space the design had to meet these goals:

-* Equal support for both main thread windows and OMT worker clients
+1. Equal support for both main thread windows and off-main-thread worker clients.
-* Client identity must be created before the non-subresource network request
+2. Client identity must be created before the non-subresource network request.
-* Threadsafe data type for referencing client identity
+3. Threadsafe data type for referencing client identity across thread boundaries.
-* Serializable data type for referencing clients across process boundaries
+4. Serializable data type for referencing clients across process boundaries.
-* Ability to search list of known clients across process boundaries
+5. Ability to search list of known clients across process boundaries.
-* Ability to attach to a known client to query or control it
+6. Ability to attach to a known client to query or control it.
-* Fast to create/destroy clients
+7. Fast to create/destroy clients.

+Now that we know what we need to build, the next section will discuss how the design accomplishes these goals.

 ## Design